Aadarsh-shrivastava02/Customer-Churn-Prediction-using-Machine-Learning/README.md

 # Customer-Churn-Prediction-using-Machine-Learning
 This project aims to predict whether a customer will churn (leave the service) using historical data from a bank.
 By applying machine learning techniques, we build a classification model that identifies at-risk customers, helping businesses take proactive steps to retain them.

-Problem Statement
+Problem Statement:

 Customer churn is a critical issue for subscription-based businesses like banks, telecoms, and SaaS companies.
 Losing existing customers impacts revenue more than acquiring new ones.
 The goal is to create a predictive model based on customer attributes (such as credit score, geography, account balance, tenure, etc.) to identify those likely to churn.

-What This Project Covers
+What This Project Covers:

 Data cleaning and preprocessing
 Exploratory Data Analysis (EDA)
 Feature selection and engineering